ReFirmLabs/binwalk/INSTALL.md

 $ sudo python3 setup.py uninstall
 ```

-Note that this does _not_ remove any of the installed dependencies.
+Note that this does _not_ remove any of the manually installed dependencies.